jrehor/kcc/README.md

 This gives a good hint how to approach k in general: a different perspective is not necessarily wrong and hostile, and nothing prevents you from changing your own.
 Keep an open mind.

+This crash course is not looking to make you an expert k programmer, because that, as with any other area of expertise, takes a lot of time and effort.
+Allegedly, it is possible to teach oneself Java in 24 hours, but we are not qualified to talk about that.
+Instead, we are going to talk about fundamental aspects of *thinking in k*, and the curve is going to be steep — but we value your time, so we promise it will be fast and violent.

 ### who is k

 The man behind k is a computer scientist by the name Arthur Whitney.
 He is the principal designer of the language, and he is an iconic figure in a community of some of the sharpest and most sophisticated programmers and data scientists employed by some of the most influential institutions on the planet.
 Since early 90s, he delivers ever more powerful revisions of a concept he has been refining throughout his career, a system to build very efficient software that transforms large amounts of data into large amounts of money.
 That is, k enjoys much success in the world of finance, where this kind of problems existed long before the man who coined the term "Big Data" was old enough to tie his own shoes.
 Many forward-looking people embraced the k way and made successful careers by building solutions using k, and they appreciate their tool as much as they appreciate the man behind it — and we believe they have their reasons.